chillinger692/champwatchos-beta-011/README.md

 * The OS contains 2 games (3rd coming in beta 0.12), a message system with an inbox containing 3 message slots (Will add separate repo for V2 with 10 message slots and typing system), timer (will add sound effects for V2), stopwatch, Accurate Compass, a Pedometer (with walking and running distances) and a Time setup and view system.

-* For 0.12, A mini calculator, calendar and conversions (from km to miles for walking distance, and common other conversions)
-* Microbit V1 is unlikely to get 0.12 (If it does, it will be a cut down version due to lack of storage)
-* Report Bugs please, so they can be fixed for 0.111

 * Project Roadmap
 * Original release - 0.11 (19 Feb, 14:26 GMT)